 A: At this time, HUD is not extending subsidy payments past the earlier of 14 days after the date of the tenant's death or the date the unit was vacated.
 Owners and family of the deceased should follow Center for Disease Control (CDC) guidelines and the direction of local health officials when determining whether the possessions are safe to remove from the unit.

 Available Resources for Emergency Expenses and Debt Service

-Q22: Is testing for the COVID-19 virus for property staff an eligible cost, and if so, under what source of funding?
-How about residents?
+Q26: Are COVID-19 testing and vaccination for property staff or residents an eligible cost, and if so, under what source of funding?